Big Update On Broken Hardys’ WWE Plans: Jeff Hardy Spills Beans On ROH Deal

 Since WWE might not be willing to play ball with Impact in that regard, there’s a good chance that Matt and Jeff, should they return to the company, may come back using their old gimmicks, with Matt dropping his put-on British-sounding accent and distinctive use of words (primarily the word “delete”) and Jeff (full name: Jeffrey Nero Hardy) not using his middle name as part of his ring name.

-Despite those potential pitfalls, Jeff told SEScoops that he’s optimistic that fans will one day get to see the Broken Hardys back in WWE, introducing their quirky “universe” to the company they debuted for over two decades ago.
+Despite those potential pitfalls, Jeff told SEScoops that he’s optimistic that fans will one day get to see the Broken Hardys back in WWE, introducing their quirky “universe” to the company they debuted in over two decades ago.

 “I would love to introduce the Broken Universe to WWE eventually.
 I think it would be huge.”